-The Microbiology Independent Research (MIR) journal is a new, international resource for academic researchers and professionals in the pharmaceutical and biopharmaceutical industry.
-The journal publishes strictly peer-reviewed papers that cover novel aspects in virology, bacteriology, and mycology.
+The Microbiology Independent Research Journal (MIR Journal) is a new international resource for academic researchers and professionals in the pharmaceutical and biopharmaceutical industry.
+MIR Journal publishes strictly peer-reviewed papers that cover novel aspects in microbiology including virology, bacteriology, and mycology.

-All submitted articles are peer-reviewed and upon acceptance are published in English on the MIR journal website in open access format – free of charge for the readers.
-Quick, easy, and convenient access to the full text of articles allows for bringing the information about the occurrence, properties, and distribution of the known and newly emerging infectious agents immediately to the scientific community and practicing medical personnel.
-This is absolutely necessary for timely measures to be implemented in order to combat disease.
+Therefore, all submitted articles are peer-reviewed and, upon acceptance, are published in English on the MIR Journal website in open access format – free of charge for the readers.
+Quick, easy, and convenient access to the full text of articles makes the information about occurrence, properties, and distribution of the known and newly emerging infectious agents available immediately to the scientific community and practicing medical personnel.

 Policy for submitted paper version: open access is not allowed.